 CASBS fellow, 1977–78

 Nobel Prize, 2002

 SAGE-CASBS Award, 2013

 Apply for a CASBS Fellowship

 The Center offers a residential fellowship program for scholars working in a diverse range of disciplines that contribute to advancing research and thinking in social science.
 Fellows represent the core social and behavioral sciences (anthropology, economics, history, political science, psychology, and sociology) but also the humanities, education, linguistics, communications, and the biological, natural, health, and computer sciences.
-We are pleased to partner with several entities to provide funding for some residential fellowships whose research projects focus on certain topics.
-Our newest partner fellowship program is the Chinese University of Hong Kong fellowship, which joins the Berggruen, National University of Singapore, Presence-CASBS, and Stanford-Taiwan Social Science fellowships offered through CASBS.
+We are pleased to partner with several entities to provide funding for some residential fellowships.
+For 2020-21, Chinese University of Hong Kong, National University of Singapore, Presence-CASBS, and Stanford-Taiwan Social Science fellowships will be offered through CASBS.